Taleigão: Landmarks

 Prominent landmarks in Taleigão include São Miguel Church, which was established in 1544 by the order of preachers called Dominicans and is currently one of Goa's oldest churches.
 Taleigão hosts one of the finest football grounds in Goa - the Dr. Remigio Pinto Football Ground and the best all season spacious Community Hall which caters to weddings, social functions, trade fairs, etc.

 Educational institutions

 Taleigão plateau hosts the main hub of higher education, Goa University.
 There is a higher secondary school at Dona Paula and a number of high schools, middle schools, primary schools, and pre-primary schools in Taleigão catering to the educational needs of the children.
 Don Bosco at Odxel run by Salesians caters to the all round development of children from the weaker sections of society.
-Bookworm Children's Library situated behind the church is a knowledge bank for our youngsters and meets the increasing demands of the readers.
+Bookworm Children's Library situated behind the church is a knowledge bank for children and meets the increasing demands of the readers.
 The National Institute of Oceanography at Dona Paula is one of the pioneer centres for oceanographic research in India.